For a long time, shooting has been a boy’s club.

 Eva, like her father, is an avid hunter, and has been a huge voice in encouraging women to get involved in hunting and in supporting ethical hunting practices.
-That is, hunting only in ways that preserve populations, eating what you kill, and making single shot kills—the same values we endorse here at Pew Pew Tactical.
+That is, hunting only in ways that preserve populations, eating what you kill, and making single shot kills.

 She even hunted the moose that fed all the guests at her wedding in 2015.

-But in the past several years, Eva’s focus has moved beyond just hunting and has begun establishing a personal brand focused on the outdoor lifestyle in general, a shift that earned her led to her being called the Martha Stewart of the Outdoors.
+But in the past several years, Eva’s focus has moved beyond just hunting.
+She established a personal brand focused on the outdoor lifestyle.
+This shift led to her earning the title of the Martha Stewart of the Outdoors.